 The Tift Regional Health System 457(f) Deferred Compensation Plan (457(f) Plan) is a nonqualified, unfunded, ineligible deferred compensation plan for certain key executives and highly compensated employees.
-Southwell Obligated Group contributes 5% of each participant's compensation in excess of the compensation limit imposed by the IRS to the 457(f) Plan.
+Contributions to the 457(f) Plan must be approved annually by the Board of Directors.
 Participants vest in each year's contributions following five years of service.
-Contributions to the 457(f) were approximately \$-0- and \$732,000 in 2021 and 2020, respectively.
+No contributions to the 457(f) Plan were made in 2022 or 2021.